Beam

 Beam is a wall-mounted smart interface paired with a mobile app for monitoring and optimizing home solar energy consumption.

-Adapts to user routines and offers smart suggestions to optimize energy usage.
+Adapts to routines to optimize energy usage.

 Lessons Learned